New contrast dye aims to sharpen MRI images of body lesions

 Summary

-This study tests a new contrast agent called HRS-9231 for MRI scans of body parts (not the brain).
+This study tests a new contrast agent called HRS-9231 for MRI scans of body parts (excluding the brain and spine).
 The goal is to see if it makes abnormal blood vessels or lesions show up as clearly as a standard contrast agent.
-About 309 adults who already need a contrast MRI will receive both the new and standard agent at different times to compare image quality and safety.
+About 309 adults who already need a contrast MRI are participating.
+Each person gets both the new and standard agent at different times to compare image quality and safety.

 Disclaimer Read more